-So, if you’re currently battling the stock market without a top of the line weapon, it’s time to better equip yourself.
+So, if you’re currently battling the stock market without a top-of-the-line weapon, it’s time to better equip yourself.
 Grab a trial of StocksToTrade for just $7.

-Trading lower-priced stocks can be exciting, but it can also be a terrifying, money-burning endeavor if you don’t know what you’re doing.
+Trading lower-priced stocks can be exciting … But it can also be a terrifying, money-burning endeavor if you don’t know what you’re doing.

 The competition in the lower end of the market doesn’t always include the sharpest tools in the shed.
-But that doesn’t mean you should just jump into with guns a-blazing.
+But that doesn’t mean you should just jump into it with guns a-blazing.

 Wanna learn more?
 Add the stocks from this post to your watchlist to track their progress.
 They all show some exciting potential.
 They may not be the right trades for you, but they can help you learn more about charting, hot sectors, news, and more.

-If you don’t have a watchlist set up or a way to track charts and news, get 7-day trial of StocksToTrade for just $7.
-You’ll have access to premium charts, news scanning, watchlists and more!
+If you don’t have a watchlist set up or a way to track charts and news, get a 7-day trial of StocksToTrade for just $7.
+You’ll have access to premium charts, news scanning, watchlists and much more!

 What are your tips for trading cheap stocks?
 Share your best and worst tales of cheap-stock trading.
 Leave a comment!